bluffingo/OpenSB/README.md

 ## Questions

+### Why is Rollerguy part of this project?
+People change.

 ### Will my videos/comments on PokTube be on squareBracket?
 Yes, but note the following:
 * Bulletins are not going to be imported.
 They were barely used by anyone.